Majority of us have always considered “ Cash ” as the key liquidity factor. And why shouldn’t we?? Afterall Cash is the King!!

 For Example :

-– Reliance Mutual fund also provide Debit Cards to redeem the amount from the nearest ATM centers.
+– Reliance Mutual fund also provides Debit Cards to redeem the amount from the nearest ATM centers.

-– Similarly Axis and Aditya Birla have come up with mobile application for easy purchase and redemption.
+– Similarly, Axis and Aditya Birla have come up with a mobile application for easy purchase and redemption.

 Now, there might be some concerning doubts about whether Liquid Funds outmatches savings account.
 A lot of aspects in detail can surely be discussed with your financial planner, however me being one of them I would say yes there is a little risk factor corresponding through liquid funds but irrespective of it most definitely an unconventional yet better substitute to Savings and fixed deposit accounts because of no lock-in period and higher returns compared.